-A cameraman is knocked over during a football game.
-His brother in law as the king of the ambulance chasing lawyers starts a suit while he's still knocked out.
+A CBS cameraman is accidentally knocked out during a football game in Cleveland.
+His brother-in-law, William "Whiplash Willie" Gingrich, is the king of the ambulance chasing lawyers and starts a suit while he's still unconscious.
 The cameraman is against it until he hears that his ex-wife will be coming to see him.
-He pretends to be injured to get her back, but also sees what the strain is doing to the football player who injured him.Written by
+He pretends to be injured to get her back, but also sees what the strain is doing to the Cleveland Browns player who injured him.Written by

 John Vogel <firstname.lastname@example.org>